 Wondering what to wear?
 Tips on where to find Renaissance Fair Costumes

-If you are looking to purchase some garb prior to attending (helps you to get in the spirit of the day), here are a few online vendors:
+If you are looking to purchase some garb prior to attending (helps you to get in the spirit of the day).

 1. Moresca Clothing & Costume